UMich-BipedLab/cassie_alip_mpc/README.md

 - Modify values inside the spoofer script to change references like velocity, slope, friction, step width, step clearance, etc.

 **Modifying Terrain Slope**
-- The ground slope can be modified by changing variables in the `simulationInitFcn_with_standing.m` file
+- The ground slope can be modified by changing variables in the `simulationInitFcn_with_standing.m` file.
     - Change the `alpha_x` and `alpha_y` varibles to do so.
 - You should also change the slope estimate that the controller uses.
 To do so, change `RadioButton.RSA` and `RadioButton.LSA` to values between -1 and 1.
     - By default the 1 corresponds to a slope of 22 deg.
-    - To match the 5 degree lateral slope in the default example `RadioButton.LSA` is set equal to `5/22 = 0.2274`
+    - To match the 5 degree lateral slope in the default example `RadioButton.LSA` is set equal to `5/22 = 0.2274`.
 - You can alternatively choose incorrect slope estimates to see how the controller reacts.
 ![image info](https://github.com/UMich-BipedLab/cassie_alip_mpc_controller/blob/main/media/slope_change.png)